 In 1996 he established Ross House Studio, a printmaking studio in heritage buildings that he moved to a site at Margaree Harbour, Nova Scotia.
 In 2005 operations were moved to the artist's home at Belle Cote, across from Margaree Harbour, Nova Scotia and eventually to Vermont.

 Michael Roosevelt's work ranges from large engravings on copper to lithographs and relief prints (both wood engravings and linoleum cuts).
 The majority of his early work is black and white although recently he has made a quantity of color relief prints.
 His subjects cover a broad range with a special emphasis on figures, landscapes and architectural themes.
 Many of the pieces shown here are relief prints of subjects found in New England and the Maritime Provinces.

-Michael Roosevelt is an occasional Adjunct Professor in the Visual Arts Department, Northern Vermont University-Lyndon.
+Michael Roosevelt is occasionally an Adjunct Professor in the Visual Arts Department, Northern Vermont University-Lyndon.
 He a member of the Certified Appraisers Guild of America (CAGA).